abstractqqq/dsds/README.md

 # Why DSDS?

+(1) Fast and furious
+(2) Simple, single-purpose, clean, optimized and fully typed functions (3) Easy to extend
+(4) Supports Polars LazyFrame, and therefore query optimizations in pipeline.
+(5) No boilerplate

+# Why the name DSDS?

-I choose DarkSide because data pipelines are like real life pipelines, buried under the ground.
+I choose the name Dark Side of Data Science because data pipelines are like real life pipelines, buried under the ground.
 It is the most foundational work that is also the most under-appreciated component of any data science project.
 Feature selection is often considered a dark art, too.
 So the name DarkSide/dsds really makes sense to me.

 # Why is this package dependent on Sklearn?

 You are right in the sense that this package does its best to separate itself from sklearn because of its focus and design.
 You do not need sklearn for pipelines, transformations, metrics, or the prescreen modules.
 However, for the fs (feature selection) module, right now there is no other high quality, tried and true package for random forest and logistic regression.
 The feature importance from these two models are used in some feature selection algorithms.
 Feel free to let me know if there are alternatives.

+# Why not write more functionalities in Rust?

+Yes.
+I will.
+I am not confident enough with my Rust skill at the moment.
+I am slowly learning more Rust and hopefully we can delegate more heavy work to Rust.
+The immediate benefit of using more Rust will be (1) slightly more memory efficient, and (2) slightly faster.
+I do not expect huge speed boost because most code are written in Polars already.
+There are some cases when a lot of Python stuff is added (lists and for loops, etc.).
+But we definitely need to evaluate the gain by using Rust more carefully in the future.

+See CONTRIBUTING.md for my contact info.